List of Fast & Furious characters: Deckard Shaw

 Deckard "Deck" Shaw is a former UKSF soldier and MI6 agent, the older brother of Owen and Hattie Shaw, and Magdalene's son.
-He is introduced into the series as the primary villain of Furious 7, seeking revenge against Dom after he injured and put Owen into a coma in Fast & Furious 6.
-Seeking to avenge his brother, he visits him in a secure hospital in London and kills all of the guards.
-Shaw sends a message to Dominic by apparently killing Han in the mid-credits scene of Fast & Furious 6 and during the events of Furious 7, where the scene was rehashing the events during The Fast and the Furious: Tokyo Drift, which reveals that Deckard is responsible for Han's death and the explosion of the Toretto house in Los Angeles in Furious 7.
-By the climactic ending, mercenary and terrorist Mose Jakande betrays him by thinking that he is no longer useful to him and is later captured by Luke Hobbs and CIA agents by putting him into a CIA Detention Black Site prison, promising to escape and continue his revenge, though Hobbs expresses doubts about it.
+He is introduced as the primary villain of Furious 7, seeking revenge against Dom after he put Owen into a coma in Fast & Furious 6.
+Deckard visits the comatose Owen in a secure hospital in London, where he lives.
+He sends a message to Dom by apparently killing Han in the mid-credits scene of Fast & Furious 6 and sending a bomb that destroys the Toretto house in Los Angeles.
+By the end, Dom defeats Deckard in a street brawl and he is arrested by Luke Hobbs and put into a CIA Detention Black Site prison, promising to escape.

-In The Fate of the Furious, Shaw is being held in the same high security prison as Hobbs, who share a mutual dislike for each other, when both are recruited into the team by Mr. Nobody as part of the quest to figure out why Dominic has betrayed them.
-Though initially hesitant to work with the team following the events of Furious 7, Shaw has his own motives to destroy Cipher (who has blackmailed Dom), as she tried to recruit him in her plans and recruited Owen instead when he refused, which started the chain of events that led to the Shaw brothers' feud with Dom and his crew.
-He is seemingly shot by Dom before Letty grabs the briefcase and tries to escape, though it is revealed that his death was faked with the help of Dom's former team members Leo and Santos, and also his mother Magdalene Shaw.
-As the film goes on, Shaw ultimately redeems himself, and teams up with a recovered Owen to save Dominic's baby son Brian Marcos from Cipher, although Cipher manages to escape to parts unknown.
-Shaw is last seen attending the crew's celebratory lunch in the end, where he makes peace with Dominic by presenting to him his son and joins the team.
+In The Fate of the Furious, Deckard is being held in the same high security prison as Hobbs; the two often butt heads, sharing a mutual dislike for each other.
+Both are recruited into the team by Mr. Nobody to help track Dom and figure out why Dom has betrayed them.
+Though initially hesitant to work with the team following Furious 7, Deckard has his own motives to destroy Cipher, as she tried to recruit him in her plans and recruited Owen instead when Deckard refused, which started the chain of events that led to the Shaw brothers' feud with Dom and his crew and made Owen comatose.
+He is seemingly shot by Dom, though it is revealed that his death was faked with the help of his mother Magdalene Shaw.
+Deckard ultimately redeems himself, and teams up with a recovered Owen to save Dominic's baby son Brian Marcos from Cipher.
+Deckard is last seen attending the crew's celebratory lunch at the end, where he makes peace with Dom and joins the team.